Relationship and Marriage Counselling

 >> Find out about the four predictors of divorce, plus the top seven principles for improving a marriage.

 All relationships will require ongoing work and maintenance over time to keep them fresh, exciting and meaningful.
 Experiencing challenging times is a normal part of every relationship.
 Sometimes you may be able to manage these challenges with your partner through open communication and cooperation.
 On other occasions you may find yourselves feeling stuck and unsure how to achieve the changes you need, having the same arguments time and time again with no resolutions, feeling increasingly alone, and even considering ending the relationship.

 At Strategic Psychology we can help you to address many of the different challenges that may arise in the course of an intimate relationship.
-In the initial stage of relationship counselling the first appointment is held together as a couple and then followed by individual appointments for each party.
-Once the individual appointments have been attended you will usually come back together as a couple for a feedback and planning appointment.
-All subsequent appointments are usually attended as couple to ensure both you and your partner are able to get the support you need to re-establish a loving, healthy relationship.
+In the initial stage of relationship counselling, the first appointment is generally held together as a couple.
+Following appointments may continue as a couple however it’s not uncommon for your psychologist to consider the appropriateness of seeing you individually from time to time.
+We aim to be client centred and consider your needs every step of the way.

 If your partner is not ready or willing to seek relationship counselling, you are able to access individual assistance which can help you to develop tools and strategies to take to your relationship to help stimulate changes, improve your communication and manage conflicts in a more productive way.
 If your partner later decides they would like to be involved in couples counselling, this will need to be discussed with your psychologist.